(WHNT) - There are no good options for people who want to know how severe their exposure is after water contamination in Lawrence and Morgan counties.

 We did reach out to doctors and eventually were pointed to LabCorp.
 They have offices in Florence and Huntsville, they say they could conduct the two tests for PFOA and send them off.
 The tests cost $797 and $759, respectively.

 Blue Cross Blue Shield of Alabama wouldn't answer when we asked if insurance would cover any of that.

 We have not found a single good option for people to understand their personal level of contamination.

 But we have found people who can tell us how crucial that option is.

 Hickey says, "The most important part about these blood tests are, if it's found in your children at that age, there could be documentation to have the test to check for those related illnesses throughout the process."

-Michael Hickey's father died from a PFOA related cancer.
-He wonders if the blood work would have allowed his family to spot it in stage one rather than the stage-four they found it in.
+Michael Hickey's father died from a PFOA-related cancer.
+He wonders if the blood work would have allowed his family to spot the cancer in stage one rather than the stage four they found it in.